Working In Partnership

 Working together in partnership can have a long-lasting and beneficial impact on children’s learning and well-being.
 At St Leonard’s we have a strong commitment to working closely with parents and carers to ensure they are involved throughout their child’s learning journey.
 Our successful relationships with parents and carers are built on mutual support and trust, and a shared understanding that together we are working to ensure your child can achieve their potential and flourish in all that they do.

-Our Home School Agreement explains how the above can be achieved and can be viewed here
+Our Home School Agreement explains how the above can be achieved.

 Food and Drink